 Figure xxxx- SRP-based SR parameters field format

-The “SR disallowed” field in the SRP-based SR parameters field defines if SRP-based SR is allowed or not for the non-AP STAs that are associated with the AP that sends this element.
+The “SR disallowed” field in the “SRP-based SR parameters” field defines if SRP-based SR is allowed or not for the non-AP STAs that are associated with the AP that sends this element.

 A non-AP STA that received the Spatial reuse parameter set element with the “SR disallowed” field in the “SRP-based SR parameters” field set to 1 from its associated AP shall set the SR field to the “SR disallowed” entry for all its transmitted PPDUs.